rojinadeuja/rojinadeuja/README.md

 ## Hi there!

-**I am an International student pursuing Computer Science at University of Nebraska-Lincoln.**
+**My name is Rojina and I am a Data Nerd.**

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=rojinadeuja&layout=compact&hide=jupyter%20notebook&langs_count=7)](https://github.com/anuraghazra/github-readme-stats)

+I like to train models and make them do the guessing.
+SQL is my second language.
+Right now, I'm trying to teach my machines how to understand my english too!
+(This is all too say I work with Data Analytics, Machine Learning and now I'm venturing into Natural Language Processing)

+Fun fact: I have always been "meh" in Mathematics but good in Programming.
+I guess that makes me an imposter.
+But hey, I never stop trying!

+I have taken up the challange to get as good in Software Development.
+Why?
+Because a Software Engineer who can play around with data as much as code would be Invincible!

+:pushpin: Data is the future and Coding is going to take me there.

+**In a Nutshell:**

 You can find some of my projects here.
-Recently I have mostly worked with **JavaScript (ReactJS, Node.js) and Python (Machine Learning)**.
+Recently I have mostly worked with **JavaScript (ReactJS, Node.js) and Python (for Machine Learning)**.

-I've also worked on numerous projects on **Java and C#(.NET)** for Web applications, Desktop applications, Android and Windows app development.
+I've also worked on numerous projects on **Java and C#(.NET)** for Web applications, desktop applications, android and windows mobile app development.

 <p align='center'>
   <a href="https://www.linkedin.com/in/rojinadeuja/">